343829084/loop-function/README.rst

 New feautures:

-V.1.0.1
+V.1.1.0
-   - The user can now add a on start function
+   - The user can now add an on start function

    - The user can now add arguments and keyword arguments to the on stop and on start functions